This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You can claim for the specialized care and treatment you expect your child to need and the expense of travel to get those services.

-You can claim for lost wages if you or a spouse are forced to leave work to care for your child.
+You can claim lost wages if you or a spouse are forced to leave work to care for your child.

 You can also claim for intangible costs like emotional pain and suffering or the loss of a normal life for your child.
 A lawsuit may be the most important thing you do for your child and his future care.